-- □ During implementation: - evaluate any planned changes to verify they meet the enhancement criteria and were established to specifications developed for the site. - □ After implementation: - verify the plantings were protected from plant and animal pests and fire. - verify all erosion control needed for the site is functioning and is maintained to specifications developed for the site.
+During implementation: evaluate any planned changes to verify they meet the enhancement criteria and w established to specifications developed for the site. ere !
+After implementation:

+- verify the plantings were protected from plant and animal pests and fire. - verify all erosion control needed for the site is functioning and is maintained to specifications developed for the site.